tingmelvin/willemstad-x/README.md

 Willemstad for SF got featured in [Eleanor's roundup](https://www.obsidianroundup.org/2022-02-05/), so if that's the deciding factor, then go for that!

+⚠️ There are sidebar/sidedock and titlebar styling in Willemstad X than isn't present in Willemstad for SF!

 ## Things to complete
 1. renaming `RGB` to `HSL`
 2. ... and a bunch of other stuff in my Obsidian file that I didn't write it here